equinor/ert/docs/rst/manual/theory/ensemble_based_methods.rst

           & \times \exp\{-\frac{1}{2}(g(x)-d)^T C_{dd}^{-1}(g(x)-d)\}.
    \end{align}

-The smoother methods in ERT approximateley sample the posterior PDF through various routes.
+The smoother methods in ERT approximately sample the posterior PDF through various routes.
 These are derived exploiting the fact that maximizing f(x|d) is equivalent to minimizing

 .. math::